Golfer’s Elbow and Tennis Elbow

 The medical term is epicondylitis, but you may know this painful condition as golfer’s elbow (medial epicondylitis) or tennis elbow (lateral epicondylitis).

 With golfer’s elbow, the inside of the elbow joint can feel painful, tender and possibly a little swollen, with the pain occasionally spreading down the forearm.
 Tennis elbow, on the other hand, causes pain on the upper forearm around the outer side of the elbow, sometimes also with pain in the back of your hand.

 Both conditions may cause pain when you lift or bend your arm, when you open a jar or perform another twisting movement with your forearm, when you grip small objects such as a coffee cup or a pen or pencil, and when you try to straighten your arm.
 In some cases, the pain can be constant, even when you’re resting.

-Both golfer’s elbow and tennis elbow are muscle and tendon overuse injuries.
-Repeatedly bending your wrist – especially when holding a golf club – can cause golfer’s elbow.
+Both golfer’s elbow and tennis elbow are tendon overuse (or overload) injuries.
+Repeatedly bending your wrist – such as when holding a golf club – can cause golfer’s elbow.

 However golf isn’t the only sport to cause it – sports that involve throwing such as baseball, softball or rounders can cause golfer’s elbow too, as well as weight training (if you’re not using the correct technique) plus everyday activities such as using a computer, painting, hammering or using vibrating tools, chopping wood and raking leaves.